-The Physical Education teachers at Marcy are Mr. Karas, Ms. Entwistle, and Mrs. Pezdek.
-The mission of the physical education program at Whitesboro is to enable all students to sustain regular life long physical activity as a foundation for a healthy, productive and fulfilling life.
+The Physical Education teachers at Marcy are Mr. Karas and Mr. Faro.
+The mission of the physical education program at Whitesboro is to enable all students to sustain regular life-long physical activity as a foundation for a healthy, productive and fulfilling life.

 K-2 Developmental Level

 A foundation is built.
 This level focuses on gross motor development, basic eye-to-hand and eye-to-foot coordination, spatial and body awareness, rhythm, and balance.
 Students develop the foundations of basic fitness concepts, a beginning base of cognitive knowledge of sports and activities and social skills.
 These objectives are accomplished through games and activities of organization.

 Students learn to apply and expand basic movements, knowledge, and skills.
 Lead-up games and modified sports skills are introduced in order to continue gross motor development, fine motor coordination, physical fitness, social skills, and rhythm.